DoPlan-dev/CLI/wiki/05-Workflow/03-Best-Practices.md

 **Why**: Stay aware of progress and plan next steps **How**:
-- Run `/status` after completing tasks
+- Watch TASKS.md updates after auto-completion
-- Check before starting new work
-- Monitor completion percentage
+- Use `/sys engagement` to see milestones and activity
-- Track state changes
+- Review state snapshots in `.do/system/history/`

 **Benefit**: Better planning, awareness of progress